Multi-Love: Development

-On February 5, 2015, the band announced their third studio album, Multi-Love.
+On 5 February 2015, the band announced their third studio album, Multi-Love.
 Soon after, they released the title track as the first single, which was designated "Best New Track" by Pitchfork.
 Multi-Love was released on 26 May 2015, to universal critical acclaim.
 Rolling Stone commented that "Multi-Love sees Nielson coloring outside the lines for a vibrant vision of connection" and Pitchfork praised Nielson's ear for how something should sound and referred to the album as his "most accomplished".
 Singles "Multi-Love" and "Can't Keep Checking My Phone" were both A-listed at BBC's 6 Music.
-Pitchfork wrote that "[Multi Love] teems with lush synths and futurist textures, hallucinogenic funk and R&B", and was also influenced by Nielson's nascent parenthood (which also influenced his first and second albums with Unknown Mortal Orchestra).
+Pitchfork wrote that "[Multi Love] teems with lush synths and futurist textures, hallucinogenic funk and R&B", and was also influenced by Nielson's new life as a father (which also influenced his first and second albums with Unknown Mortal Orchestra).

 The album was considered to be, by far, Nielson's most personal; thematically, it was centered on a polyamorous relationship he and his wife Jenny had with a woman, and the feelings of loss when the relationship ended.
 Speaking with Pitchfork, he said that despite his reservations regarding polyamory at the relationship's onset, that “I feel like I’m gonna spend the rest of my life trying to live [the relationship] down.
-It was such a beautiful time.”.
-Nielson recalled treated the relationship as if it was an entirely nascent concept, and "stumbled into it blindly".
+It was such a beautiful time.”
+Nielson recalled treated the relationship as if it was an entirely nascent concept, and "stumbled into it blindly."
 He met the woman in question after venturing into a Tokyo club when touring in February 2013.
 Nielson recalls an instant infatuation with the woman, and reciprocated affection on her part; the pair introduced each other at the club and decided to keep in touch.
 Later that year, the woman came to see UMO perform in Melbourne, and the pair continued to communicate via letter.
 After introducing the young woman to his wife Jenny, she also took an interest in the young woman.
 The two women began corresponding together as well, eventually sending increasingly intimate love letters.
 Nielson took concern after his wife had taken a romantic interest in a woman he liked first, saying in an interview with Pitchfork; “They had turned into love letters...[Jenny] told me that I could read them if I wanted to, but I didn’t and I still don’t.
 It’s kind of terrifying to think that she was being intimate with another person.
 I didn’t get angry or upset.
 I just thought, ‘Oh, what have I done?’”
 Nielson's wife decided that the three should explore a polyamorous relationship together, and so the young woman moved in with them and their children in Portland.